 Welcome to my page on the PWCC website.
-I am responsible for the worship and music department as well as overseeing small groups and attending to general pastoral duties.
+I am responsible for the worship and music ministry as well as overseeing small groups and attending to general pastoral duties.
 I am having the time of my life!

 I have given a good deal of thought and study to the subject and theology of worship.
 The brief article below gives a summary of my understanding.
 For this and other articles about worship and spiritual development, click the link to go to my blog site Searching for Sanctuary.